Minor (law): United States

 In the United States as of 1971, minor is generally legally defined as a person under the age of 18.
-However, in the context of alcohol or gambling laws, people under the age of 21 may also sometimes be referred to as minors.
-However, not all minors are considered juveniles in terms of criminal responsibility.
-As is frequently the case in the United States, the laws vary widely by state.
+The twenty-sixth amendment to the U.S. Constitution, ratified in 1971, granted all citizens the right to vote in every state, in every election, from the age of 18, reducing the minimum ages for most privileges that had previously been set at 21 (signing contracts, marrying without parental consent, termination of legal parental custody) to 18.

 Under this distinction, those considered juveniles are usually (but not always) tried in juvenile court, and they may be afforded other special protections.
 For example, in some states a parent or guardian must be present during police questioning, or their names may be kept confidential when they are accused of a crime.
 For many crimes (especially more violent crimes), the age at which a minor may be tried as an adult is variable below the age of 18 or (less often) below 16.

-The death penalty for those who have committed a crime while under the age of 18 was discontinued by the U.S. Supreme Court case Roper v.
+The death penalty in the United States for those who have committed a crime while under the age of 18 was discontinued by the U.S. Supreme Court case Roper v.
 Simmons in 2005.
 The court's 5–4 decision was written by Justice Kennedy and joined by Justices Ginsburg, Stevens, Breyer, and Souter, and cited international law, child developmental science, and many other factors in reaching its conclusion.

-The twenty-sixth amendment to the U.S. Constitution, ratified in 1971, granted all citizens the right to vote in every state, in every election, from the age of 18, reducing the minimum ages for most privileges that had previously been set at 21 (signing contracts, marrying without parental consent, termination of legal parental custody) to 18, with the exception of drinking, which had been raised to 21 around the 1980s due to teen drunk driving cases protested by the Mothers Against Drunk Driving.
+However, not all minors are considered juveniles in terms of criminal responsibility.
+As is frequently the case in the United States, the laws vary widely by state.
+Some states, including Florida, have passed laws that allow a person accused of certain crimes, such as murder, to be tried as an adult, regardless of age.
+These laws have been challenged by the American Civil Liberties Union.
+An estimated 250,000 youth are tried, sentenced, or incarcerated as adults every year across the United States.